FF14 Asset Reference Document

 This Document contains information sourced from and annotated from the FF14 Textooles Reference Document by Sel.
 It has been updated in some places and had some annotations added by me, however most of the information credit must go to it's original creator.

 This Doc will only contain Dawntrail-specific information, until the last page which will have anything from Endwalker that changed as a reference, but the information in that page should not be used outside of comparison's sake.
-I will try to keep this as up to date with the GSheets as I can, but for the fastest updates and an Excel spreadsheet format, please check the original document.
+I will try to keep this as up to date with the GSheets if/when it updates, but for an Excel spreadsheet format, please check the original document.

 - (Dawntrail) Shader Reference Table